 Code of Conduct

-The Division of Computing, Data Science, and Society is drafting a code of conduct to govern our interactions as a community.
-We are committed to enabling a diverse community of students, staff, faculty, and community members to participate in the Division’s programs with respect and safety.
+The College of Computing, Data Science, and Society is drafting a code of conduct to govern our interactions as a community.
+We are committed to enabling a diverse community of students, staff, faculty, and community members to participate in the college’s programs with respect and safety.
 The Principles of Community for UC Berkeley are rooted in the campus mission of teaching, research, and public service.
 The University of California’s Statement of Ethical Values and Standards of Ethical Conduct commits everyone in the UC community to the highest ethical standards in furtherance of the University’s mission of teaching, research, and public service.
 It identifies the University’s core ethical values as integrity, excellence, accountability, and respect.

 Data 8 and Connectors